 Freshmen accepted to the University of Minnesota are admitted to one of the seven colleges listed below.

 The College of Biological Sciences (CBS) offers majors in biochemistry; biology; ecology, evolution, and behavior; genetics, cell biology and development; cellular and organismal physiology; microbiology; neuroscience; and plant and microbial biology.
 CBS is one of only three colleges in the nation devoted entirely to the study of biology.
 Through the relationships among biological disciplines, chemistry, and other physical sciences, students learn biology through examples and hands-on experiences that apply the scientific method to real-world problems.
 Most CBS graduates pursue graduate studies in the biological sciences or enter professional programs, including medicine, dentistry, pharmacy, public health, veterinary medicine, and K-12 teaching.
 The remainder pursue employment as researchers at universities, biomedical and biotechnology companies, or in public service at non-profit or government agencies.

 The College of Design, located in a major design metropolis and in one of the top research universities in the U.S., is at the forefront of the socially responsible design movement and a leader in sustainability.
 The faculty and students in the college seek to advance the quality and value of the natural, designed, and social environments, with a focus on the interaction of people and their world.

 The College of Design offers Bachelor of Science (B.S.) degrees in Apparel Design, Architecture, Interior Design, Product Design, and Retail Merchandising.
 In addition, the College offers a Bachelor of Design in Architecture (B.D.A.), a Bachelor of Fine Arts (B.F.A.) in Graphic Design, and a Bachelor of Environmental Design (B.E.D.) in Landscape Design and Planning.
 Students receive extensive hands on design experience both in and outside of the classroom collaborating with industry through projects, internships and mentor opportunities.

 The College of Education and Human Development (CEHD) offers degrees focused on a shared desire to positively impact people's lives.
 CEHD offers the following majors in these areas:

 Human Services: Focus your desire to help others into a rewarding career.

-Recreation, Sport, and Fitness: Use leisure and wellness to improve the quality of life for individuals and communities.
+Health, Sport, and Wellness: Use leisure and wellness to improve the quality of life for individuals and communities.